Regulatory Oversight Unit

-Early Childhood Services encourages child care programs to meet higher levels of quality through the Look for the STARS Quality Rating System.
+Early Childhood Services encourages child care programs to meet higher levels of quality through the FOCUS Tiered Quality Rating and Improvement System.
 This system contains five levels – the higher the Star level, the higher the level of quality.
-The level of quality is indicated on each program’s license with one, two, three, four or five stars; one star indicates that the program meets basic licensing requirements and five stars indicate that the program has received national accreditation.
+The level of quality is indicated on each program’s license with one, two, three, four, or five stars; one star indicates that the program meets basic licensing requirements and five stars indicate that the program has received national accreditation.
 Licensing surveyors work closely with Early Childhood Training and Technical Assistance Programs who rate the quality of licensed child care programs.

 How to report concerns about care in a child care facility and suspected child abuse:

 If you have a concern regarding the care that is being provided within a child care facility or home, please report your concerns to the ECECD Intake Hotline at 1-888-351-0037 or email us at: